 Our testers all agreed the Airbrake XL's lenses are swapped more easily than most goggles.
 With the flip of a simple lever on the left side of the goggle frame, one lens is removed and replacing it is as simple as pressing the new lens to the frame, which is flush-fit, then flipping the small lever back into place.
 We replaced lenses several times, even able to do so on the chairlift with our ski gloves on!
 Only the Anon M4 and the Smith I/O Mag and their magnetic lens technology is easier to swap lenses.

 Oakley's quality shows in the durability of the Airbrake XL.
 Since the Airbrake XL was immediately one of our favorites, it was used more than most of our other test goggles and didn't show any signs of premature wear.
 These goggles were crammed into several testers' ski packs and were none the worse for wear.

 The Airbrake XL's Prizm lens didn't exhibit any mystery scratches on the inner lens and impressed throughout the entire testing process.
 At the completion of our review testing, none of the goggle components showed any signs of wear.
 This quality goggle seems like a good choice for the long haul and should provide years of use for even the most frequent skiers and boarders.

 The Airbrake XL is a proven and popular part of Oakley's goggle line, due in part to its distinctive style.
-This goggle has more of a modern look than other test goggles like the Smith Squad, Giro Blok, or Bolle Carve, instead, it's similarly space-age in appearance to the Dragon NFX or the Electric EG3.
+This goggle has more of a modern look than other test goggles like the Smith Squad or Giro Blok, instead, it's similarly space-age in appearance to the Dragon NFX.
 The lens is large, spherical, and brightly colored, wrapping nearly to the edge of the frame with an almost frameless look.

 The Airbrake XL is available in numerous frame color and strap options.
 Oakley has also manufactured several Signature Models of the Airbrake based on pro riders' input.